iainctduncan/papers/source/background.rst

 in a general-purpose language must be done in an unusual manner to fit in the note-centered paradigm of Csound.
-For example,  making a component to receive, parse, and translate MIDI input according to some arbitrary rules requires making an "instrument" and having the score turn on "always-on" notes (CTN: Lazzarini 2016, 175).
+For example,  making a component to receive, parse, and translate MIDI input according to some arbitrary rules requires making an "instrument" and having the score turn on "always-on" notes (Lazzarini 2016, 175).
 Clearly, we are bending the built-in abstractions to other purposes, an in this context, they come at the expense of easily comprehensible code.